jakiestfu/Github-Mobile/README.md

 ## Changelog: What has been done?
+### 1-11-2013
+* Created Starred List
+* Created User Activities List
+* Created Repository List
+* Tweaked Profile design
+* Star/Unstar functionality
+* Updates to Push.js, might be the only js used from Ratchet

 ### 1-10-2013
 * Tightened up authentification on later calls to the GitHub API
 * Created Profiles